mikevidotto/mikevidotto.github.io/READ_ME.txt

-//scottyroo the scotty that doo
+right click "index.html" and open with Google Chrome

-simple typing test web app using Javascript
+scottyroo the scotty that doo